 Like I said, not everyone is on board with the idea that 0% financing is the same as paying in full.
 In fact, in a recent article, financial blogger Holly Johnson argued that such arrangements actually trick many consumers into spending more than they can really afford.
 This is to say that, by paying the full price upfront, you’ll truly understand the cost of your decision.

 Whether or not you side with Holly on this point, another reason you might want to buy your new phone outright is so that you can enjoy the freedom that comes with having an unlocked phone.
 What’s ironic is that many cell phone shoppers used to balk at the idea of signing a two-year contract to get a new phone, yet so many are still locked into telecom agreements because they’re financing or leasing their device.
-If you truly want to be untethered from a network and don’t want to have to worry about making monthly payments, it may make sense to just pay in cash (not literal cash as you’ll want those credit card rewards) upfront.
+If you truly want to be untethered from a network and don’t want to have to worry about making monthly device payments, it may make sense to just pay in cash (not literal cash as you’ll want those credit card rewards) upfront.

 On the surface, it may seem that the reason people would prefer to lease their phones instead of buying them is simply because they always want to have the shiniest new toys.
-That may be a main factor, but it’s also about how you use your phone and will continue to use your phone in the coming years.
+That may be the main factor, but it’s also about how you use your phone and will continue to use your phone in the coming years.
 To some, there’s just little or no value to a phone after a few years, so trading it in actually makes more financial sense.

 There’s also something to be said for having the latest model cell phone beyond the bragging rights and tech envy.
 As smartphones become the primary device for many of us, hackers are constantly discovering new ways to break into them.
-Thankfully, companies like Google and Apple are pretty quick to patch these problems with software updates but, if your phone is too old, you may no longer to receive such updates, potentially leaving you vulnerable.
+Thankfully, companies like Google and Apple are pretty quick to patch these problems with software updates but, if your phone is too old, you may no longer receive such updates, potentially leaving you vulnerable.
 That may be a stretch to some, but it is a considerable concern for others.

 Well — it depends.
 For those who need a new phone and may not have the $700+ dollars on hand to buy one, monthly payments may make sense.
 Meanwhile, international travelers or those who don’t want to be tied to any network may opt to pay in full.
-Finally, if you don’t plan on using your phone for long and want to ability to upgrade to the latest model as soon as it hits the market, leasing might be worth the price.
+Finally, if you don’t plan on using your phone for long and want the ability to upgrade to the latest model as soon as it hits the market, leasing might be worth the price.

 Personally, as someone who tends to use a phone for two to three years before upgrading, I prefer to either pay in full or finance — and I have done both.
 A few years ago, we purchased my iPhone SE with the AT&T Next plan and gave my still-functional 5S to my wife.
 Had I leased my 5S, that wouldn’t have been an option and we’d have been paying for two phones instead of one (by the way, when we did pay off my SE, she got an iPhone 8 that we paid in full in order to move to T-Mobile).
 More recently, when the 2nd Generation iPhone SE was released, I financed it on my Apple Card just to try that feature out and then paid off the balance a couple of months later.

 Over the past few years, the way many Americans pay for their cell phones has changed drastically.
 While a $200 smartphone with a two-year contract may no longer be an option, you now have the choice to finance your phone, lease one, or simply pay for it in full.
 No matter what you choose, just be sure that your plan is one that you can honestly afford and that makes financial sense for your situation.